diku-dk/staffeli/README.md

 [1]: By @oleks, @nqpz.
 (Your name here?)

-## Architecture

-Staffeli has a _layered_ architecture, staring with a low-level REST API wrapper, wrapped in an object model.

-### Low-level REST API Wrapper

-The `Canvas` object in `canvas.py` implements a number of low-level wrappers for the Canvas REST API.
-It makes few abstractions, and is mainly a functional reflection of the REST API.

-### Object Model

-There are two fundamental classes:

-1. A `ListedEntity` has a `name`, or `id`, and occurs in some listing on canvas.
-For instance, both courses and assignments are "listed entities".

-2. A `CachableEntity` may be "cached" on disk, to avoid excessive REST API requests, which can otherwise be a drag.

-Python allows multiple inheritance, so some objects are both an instance of `ListedEntity` and `CachableEntity`.
-For instance, both `Course` and `Assignment` inherit from the two.

-NB! `ListedEntity` and `CachableEntity` have conflicting constructors.
-One will reach for the containing list on Canvas, while the other will reach for the disk.
-The choice between these is made at runtime.
-The former is chosen if any identifying information is given.
-For instance, if the user is cloning a given course, or fetching a given assignment, then we reach for Canvas regardless of what may be on disk.

 ## Giving Feedback via Script

 Navigate to the student directory containing a `canvas_group.json`, or a